Mechano-genetic interactions in stem cell aggregates

 Mechanics of under-constrained materials

 How do large-scale properties of disordered systems arise from the complex interplay of their microscopic constituents?
 This question is important to understand a large class of materials both living and non-living.
-We have recently analytically show that the elastic properties of the broad class of under-constrained materials follows very generic relations.
-This is relevant to understand systems as diverse as semiflexible polymer networks like collagen, cell-based vertex models for biological tissue, and membranes.
+Recently, we have shown analytically that the elastic properties of the broad class of under-constrained materials can be predicted by very generic relations.
+This is relevant to understand systems as diverse as semi-flexible polymer networks like collagen, cell-based vertex models for biological tissue, colloidal gels, and membranes.

 Recent publications: